 The success of the Braves depends, in large part, on the ability to develop, obtain and retain talented players.
 The Braves compete with other MLB baseball teams and teams in other countries for available professional players and top player prospects.
 There can be no assurance that the Braves will be able to retain players upon expiration of their contracts or identify and obtain or develop new players of adequate talent to replace players who retire or are injured, traded, released or lost to free agency.
 Even if the Braves are able to retain or obtain players who have had successful amateur or professional careers, or develop talented players through the Braves' minor league affiliates or otherwise, there can be no assurance that such players will perform successfully for the Braves.
-The 2017 penalties handed down by MLB against the Braves in the international market have also limited the Braves' ability to retain and develop players internationally, as compared to other MLB baseball teams.
+The 2017 penalties handed down by MLB against the Braves in the international market limited the Braves' ability to recruit players internationally through the 2021 season, and could have an impact on the future pipeline of talent going forward.